Edeneast13/FS_Movie_Trailer_Website/README.md

 A project for Udacity's full stack web developer nanodegree that displays a list of favorite movies on a website.

 ## Installation
-Run the webite on a local host using -python -m -SimpleHTTPServer 8000
+Run the website on a local host using -python -m -SimpleHTTPServer 8000